selinkorkmaz/final-project/candidates.md

   <img src="jj.jpg" width="250" height="225">

+Want to find out about local and state candidates near you?
 Enter an address and a personalized ballot will be generated as a reference.
 To learn more click [here](https://www.vote411.org/).

 ## Presidential Debates
 - You can watch the first debate [here](https://www.youtube.com/watch?v=K8Z9Kqhrh5c).